byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **The cultivation of a symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***

-## *Becoming a part of the circle of life.* The *symbiotic relationships* between *Wo-Man and Mother Earth* (environment) is highlighted, not human and 'things'.
+## *Becoming a part of the circle of life.* The *symbiotic relationships* and the feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not human and 'things'.

 ***Harvesting Knowledge:*** In order to discover patterns which are alive one must always start with observation.
-Cataloging experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience then, recreating them in the built and cultivated environments to enhance emotional, mental, physical and biological health.
+Cataloging felt experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience then, recreating them in the built and cultivated environments to enhance emotional, mental, physical and biological health.

 Civilized living; life-giving and life-sustaining with a high degree of refinement and comfort.
 Adaptable to all practical needs of life within an attractive built environment.